r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

 Currently this uses PROJ 9.8.1, GEOS 3.15.0, GDAL 3.13.3.
 (GDAL needs manual patching of gdal-config, so not installed via recipes.)

-Apple provides iODBC libraries but no longer ships the headers, which can be found via https://opensource.apple.com/releases/ .
+Prior to macOS 27 Apple provided iODBC libraries but no longer shipped the headers, which can be found via https://opensource.apple.com/releases/ .
 (They have not changed for many years, so for example

 https://github.com/apple-oss-distributions/iodbc/archive/iodbc-42.6.tar.gz

+continued to work.)

-should continue to work.)
-However, it seems macOS 27 has removed the iODBC libraries, but iODBC can be installed from
+However, it seems macOS 27 removed the iODBC libraries, but iODBC can be installed from

 https://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads